cheminfo-py/ir-teaching-app/README.md

 ```
 docker-compose up --build -d
 ```
+### It does not work

+- You may need to check that you have the correct permissions to read and write the mounted folders.
+This can be an issue on security enhanced Linux

 ## Updating the app (admins only)
 To update the dependencies (which is normally not needed), run `bash update_visualizer.sh` from the root level of this repository.